openfheorg/openfhe-network-examples/README.md

 multiply or vectorsum) along with whether the node aborts before sending the partial ciphertext.
 To run the example without the nodes aborting, only pass the computation to be performed.

+## RAVEN network emulation based examples [not verified as working]

+This set of examples have not been completely verified.
+For the curious please read the [README.md](raven/README.md) file in the `raven` subdirectory.